Short-time expansion of characteristic functions in a rough volatility setting with applications: Numerical experiments

 We set the parameters of the model as follows.
 The correlation parameter is set to $\rho = -0.9$, which allows for strong negative dependence between price and volatility innovations (also known as leverage effect).
 We put the volatility of volatility parameter to $\nu = 0.5$.
 This generates fat-tailed return distributions and consequently numbers of short-tenor options (for the empirically calibrated option observation scheme explained below) that are roughly consistent with those observed for market index options.
 Finally, we experiment with four values of the Hurst parameter: $H=0.1$, $0.25$, $0.4$ and $0.49$.

-In all considered cases, we set the starting value of the price at $X_0 = 3000$.
-For the starting variance, we consider three values: $V_0 = 0.015$ (low volatility), $V_0 = 0.03$ (medium volatility) and $V_0 = 0.06$ (high volatility).
-These numbers are calibrated to the level and volatility of the S\&P 500 market index.
+In addition to the above rough volatility model, we also consider the following model with jumps in which volatility follows the standard Heston square-root diffusion dynamics: